 1. Click Administration > Notifications.
 The Notifications screen appears.
-2. Follow the procedures below to- - Set events that trigger notifications (see To select events to trigger notifications: on page 4-21) - Select the method(s) by which each notification type goes out

-- Set the content for various notification types (see To configure notification content on page 4-21) - Configure the various notification methods
+2. Follow the procedures below to- - Set events that trigger notifications (see To select events to trigger notifications: on page 4-17) - Select the method(s) by which each notification type goes out - Set the content for various notification types (see Setting Notification Content on page 4-17) - Configure the various notification methods